jontrulson/conquest/docs/conquest-guide.md

 For this reason, *only* keep your shields up when you are in danger -
-ie: an enemy ship is nearby, or you are close to an enemy planet, torps, or a Sun, etc.
+ie: an enemy ship is nearby, or you are close to an enemy planet, torps, or a star, etc.

 Don't run around the universe with your shields up all the time.
 You are just wasting fuel and heat.